 This price difference is one reason why Canada spends $4800 and the US $9900 per capita on health care (2016 spending).
 This difference allows Canada to spend substantially more on other social benefits, including universal parental leaves, child care, and subsidized university tuition.
 My view is that this is a better set of investments in public health and well-being, even though I am the loser in this case.

 At the CT session, the radiation team made a mask of my face, head, and neck.
-They took a big sheet of some kind of plastic mesh and warmed it until it softened.
+First, they took a big sheet of plastic mesh and warmed it until it softened.
 Next, I had to lie on my back on a table with my head on a moulded plastic cushion that positioned my head to look at the ceiling.
 This is the position that they want my head to be in during the radiation.
 Then they placed the softened plastic sheet over my head and pressed it down so that it conformed to my head and neck.
 It’s a mesh, so I could breathe through it.
 In a couple of minutes, the plastic cooled and became rigid.
 They lifted it off — it wasn’t sticky — and there was my mask.

 Here’s what happens in a session.
 I lie down on the table of what looks like a CT or MRI scanner.
 There’s a bit of work to get me correctly positioned with respect to the laser lines you can see in the photo.
 Then they place the mask over my face and clamp it down to the table.
 This holds my head in position.
 Then the table, which is motorized, slides me so that my masked head enters the machine.
-There’s a lot of noise which must be connected somehow to the generation of the beam.
+There’s a lot of noise that must be connected somehow to the generation of the beam.
 After five minutes or so, the table slides me back out.
 There’s more noise, which I gather is the machine reconfiguring the beam in some way.
 Then the table slides me back into the machine for another few minutes of radiation.
 Then I’m slid out, they unclamp the mask, and I’m done.

 What is it like to be in the machine?
 I can feel the warmth of the radiation.
 It’s not painful — at least, not yet — but there’s an increasingly urgent message from my flesh: “You do realize that this is burning me?”
 This is clearly going to get worse as treatment progresses.